Kellytomi/Shopping-App/README.md

    Flutter run

 ## Usage

 **Home Page**

--Browse the list of available products.
+- Browse the list of available products.
--Use the search bar to filter products.
+- Use the search bar to filter products.

 **Cart Page**

--View products added to your cart.
+- View products added to your cart.
--Increase or decrease product quantity.
+- Increase or decrease product quantity.
--Swipe left to remove a product from the cart.
+- Swipe left to remove a product from the cart.

 **Checkout Page**

--View the cart summary and subtotal.
+- View the cart summary and subtotal.
--Proceed to checkout.
+- Proceed to checkout.

 **Order Success Page**

-View the order success message.
+- View the order success message.
-Navigate back to the home page.
+- Navigate back to the home page.